marukun712/aikyo/docs/src/content/docs/api/companion-agent-en.md

 stateJudge: StateJudge
 ```

-A judge that generates the companion's state (State) based on the conversation history.
-Used for turn-taking functionality.
+A judge that generates the companion's state (State) based on conversation history.
+Used for turn-taking management.

 ### history